The CMU 30.3%: the enterprise agent capability gap

 Regulatory compliance memo drafting.
 The accuracy floor for regulatory output is 100%; a 90% agent output with 10% hallucination rate is unusable because the cost of a single wrong statement propagates.
 Until the capability on this specific scope crosses the accuracy floor, the scope is unfit for autonomous agent coverage.
 Human-drafted with AI-assisted review is the viable pattern, not the inverse.

 Multi-agent coordination at scale.
 Benchmarks that test agents coordinating with other agents (passing work, resolving conflicts, renegotiating assignments) score substantially below single-agent task completion.
-The enterprises attempting multi-agent orchestration at scale in Q1 2026 are concentrated in the failure-mode data, not in the durable 12%.
+The enterprises attempting multi-agent orchestration at scale in Q1 2026 are concentrated in the failure-mode data, not in the durable cohort.

 For each of the three, the honest answer is: not now.
 Not because the general capability is insufficient, but because this specific scope sits beyond the current benchmark envelope.
 Re-evaluate at 18 months.